home-assistant-ecosystem/python-mystrom/README.rst

 .. code:: bash

-    $ pip install python-mystrom
+    $ pip3 install python-mystrom

 Plug/switch
 -----------

-At the moment the following endpoints are covered:
+At the moment the following endpoints are covered according [https://api.mystrom.ch/](https://api.mystrom.ch/):

 - ``/report``: for getting the current state and the power consumption
 - ``/relay``: for setting the relay state